rashtay/js-oops-definitive-guide/README.md

     // Adding a subclass
     function GrandChild(value) {
       // this is wrong as GrandChild doesn't have anything in prototype.
-It doesn't have access to get of Answer
+It doesn't have access to get of Parent
       // Remember how we were extending to other prototypes before overriding functions?
-      // We fix it by assigning the prototype of Answer to GrandChild
+      // We fix it by assigning the prototype of Parent to GrandChild
       // This is just setting the value Parent.call(this, value)
     }